fitnr/getfars/README.md

 ## Example queries

 These queries are meant to demonstrate the relationships between the different tables in FARS.

+First run the following to add the `fars` schema into the search path: `set search_path to public, fars;`

 Retrieve information about a crash:
 ````sql